atbcb/usab-uswds/_pvag/preamble.md

 ##### V210 Rinsing Showers

 This section would apply where rinsing showers are provided for passengers.
 It does not require rinsing showers to be provided.
-The section would require rinsing showers to comply with the proposed technical provisions for rinsing showers in V608, including clear deck space (V608.2.4); shower spray unit and water (V608.6); thresholds (V608.7); and enclosures not obstructing controls (V608.8).[17](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote17)  Where rinsing showers are clustered at a single location, the section would require at least one of the rinsing showers to comply with the proposed technical provisions for rinsing showers in V608.
+The section would require rinsing showers to comply with the proposed technical provisions for rinsing showers in V608, including clear deck space (V608.2.4); shower spray unit and water (V608.6); thresholds (V608.7); and enclosures not obstructing controls (V608.8).<a href="#endnote17" aria-label="end note 17" aria-describedby="endnote17"><sup id="footnote17">[17]</sup></a>  Where rinsing showers are clustered at a single location, the section would require at least one of the rinsing showers to comply with the proposed technical provisions for rinsing showers in V608.

 ##### V211 Drinking Fountains